sprucelabsai/sprucebot-skills-kit/docs/server.md

 }
 ```

-### Actually syncing the guest with Shopify
+#### Actually syncing the guest with Shopify
 Since Sprucebot only really cares about `firstName` and `profilePhotos`, there isn't that much to keep in sync.
 We won't show the syncing logic here, but assume it does a check on `updatedAt` in both systems (Sprucebot & Shopify) and uses the `firstName` and `profilePhoto` of the newer one.
+Below is just a myriad of examples of things you can invoke.

 ```js
 // server/services/shopify.js